dp-ml/2021-workshop-ICLR/index.md

 The workshop will include contributed papers.
 All accepted papers will be allocated either a virtual poster presentation, or a virtual talk slot.
 There are no proceedings (and concurrent/dual submissions are allowed), but will optionally link the papers and talk recordings on the workshop website.

 The papers should have up to 4 pages (excluding references, acknowledgements, or appendices), and be formatted using the ICLR submission template.
 Papers should be anonymized.
-Submission deadline is <strong>February 25th</strong>, 2021 and we will use the CMT platform (link will be posted soon).
+Submission deadline is <strong>February 25th</strong>, 2021 and you can submit your work through this link: https://cmt3.research.microsoft.com/DPML2021.

 We invite submissions in three tracks: